pspacek/draft-dnsop-parent-side-auth-types/draft-peetterr-dnsop-parent-side-auth-types.md

 * [@RFC4035, section 2.4]
   * All Parent-Side Types in a zone MUST be signed, and MUST NOT appear at a zone's apex.
-  * Unless specified otherwise by a future specification, only DS RR type defined in [@RFC4034, section 5] establish authentication chains between DNS zones.
+  * Unless specified otherwise by a future specification, only DS RR type defined in [@RFC4034, section 5] establishes authentication chain between DNS zones.
   * TTL of Parent-Side Types is NOT tied to NS TTL.

 * [@RFC4035, section 2.6]: All Parent-Side Types are allowed at the parent side of a zone cut, and NSEC RR type continues to be allowed as well.

-* [@RFC4035, section 3.1.4]: Fully applicable.
-When responding to a query that has the DO bit set, all Parent-Side Types or a relevant proof-of-nonexistence MUST be returned.
-In practice it is extremely unlikely that all Parent-Side Types would be present and thus the proof-of-nonexistence will be always present.
+* [@RFC4035, section 3.1.4]: Not applicable to New Parent-Side Types.
+Rules specified in this section continue to apply only to DS RR type.

-* [@RFC4035, section 3.1.4.1]: Special rules applicable.
-When responding to a query that has the DO bit set, all Parent-Side Types or a relevant proof-of-nonexistence MUST be returned.
-In practice it is extremely unlikely that all Parent-Side Types would be present and thus the proof-of-nonexistence will be always present.
+* [@RFC4035, section 3.1.4.1]: Special rules applicable to all Parent-Side Types.

-* [@RFC5155, section 7.2]: References to DS RR type are replaced by All Parent-Side Types.
+* [@RFC5155, section 7.2]: References to DS RR type are replaced by all Parent-Side Types.

 * [@RFC5155]: Opt-out feature of NSEC3 applies only if no Parent-Side Type is present at the delegation point.